Differential Complexes: Theory, Discretization, and Applications

 Amir Vaxman University of Edinburgh

-Jindong Wang King Abdullah University of Science and Technology
+Jindong Wang University of Oxford

 Yanqiu Wang Nanjing Normal University